BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-These days much of scientific discovery is computationally-enabled, if not computationally-driven, and driven by AI in particular.
+These days much of scientific discovery is computationally enabled, if not computationally driven, and driven by AI in particular.
 </p>

 <p>
-von Neumann invented Merge Sort in 1945.<sup>1</sup>
+von Neumann invented a (very) famous sorting algorithm named "merge sort" in 1945.<sup>1</sup>
 Merge sort is half of the standard sorting algorithm implementation (Timsort) used in billions of software systems worldwide.<sup>23</sup>
 </p>

 <p>
-He invented stochastic computing and pioneered computational complexity theory (big O notation!).
+He invented stochastic computing and pioneered computational complexity theory (Big O notation!).
 <blockquote>
 Stochastic computing was introduced by von Neumann in 1953 and could not be implemented until advances in computing of the 1960s.
 Around 1950 he was also among the first to talk about the time complexity of computations, which eventually evolved into the field of computational complexity theory.<sup>1</sup>
 </blockquote>